Maine Court Records

 Maine Arrest Records

-During the process of arresting an individual, their personal information is taken, a police statement from the suspect is documented, and their fingerprints are recorded in a paper file and a computer database.
-The process of collecting all this information is known as "booking," during this process, arrest records are created for first-time offenders.
-For repeat offenders, this information is simply added to their previous arrest record file.
+During an arrest, officers collect the individual's personal information, document a police statement from the suspect, and record their fingerprints in both a paper file and a computer database.
+This entire information-gathering process is known as "booking".
+For first-time offenders, this process creates new arrest records.
+For repeat offenders, officers simply add this information to their existing arrest record file.

 Are Arrest Records Public in Maine?

-Yes, the Maine Freedom of Access Act states that arrest records are public records in Maine and can be accessed by interested members of the public who want to search, view, and make copies of them.
-Arrest records are also classified as criminal history records per the state's Criminal History Record Information Act and are made public by law.
-The Act stipulates that information on an individual's formal involvement in the criminal justice system as an accused or convicted offender, including arrests, charges, and sentences served, is all public information.
+Yes, the Maine Freedom of Access Act states that arrest records are public in Maine.
+Interested individuals can access, view, and copy them.
+The state's Criminal History Record Information Act also classifies arrest records as public criminal history records by law.
+This Act stipulates that information about an individual's formal involvement in the criminal justice system as an accused or convicted offender, including arrests, charges, and sentences served, is all public information.

 However, the same law exempts specific categories of arrest records from public access.
-A court order might also be initiated to make certain arrest records confidential if the particular records meet specific requirements.
-Some examples of arrest records that are confidential include
+A court might also issue an order to make certain arrest records confidential if those particular records meet specific requirements.
+Some examples of confidential arrest records include:

-- Juvenile arrest records per §3308-C of the Maine Juvenile Code
+- Juvenile arrest records, as per Section 3308-C of the Maine Juvenile Code

 - Arrest records that are part of an ongoing criminal investigation